ostrost/ostent/README.md

 ```

 Unless `-bind` (`-b` for short) is set, ostent binds to `*:8050`.
-The bind, Graphite and InfluxDB addresses are specified like `IP[:port]`.
+The bind and Graphite addresses are specified like `IP[:port]`
-The respective default ports are 8050, 2003 and 8086.
+(default ports being 8050 and 2003 respectively).
+InfluxDB server must be specified as an URL `http://ADDRESS`.
 An interval is a number and a unit: `s` for seconds, `m` for minutes etc.

 Here's how it goes: